The Perfectionist

+The Perfectionist is a 1981 play by David Williamson.
+It was adapted into a film for television directed by Chris Thomson in 1985.

+Plot

-The Perfectionist is a play and telemovie by David Williamson about an academic who is working on a PhD.
+The plot revolves around an academic who is working on a PhD.
 His wife hires a Danish student to babysit their children.

 Film version

 In 1983 Patricia Lovell announced plans to produce a film version of the play directed by Williamson but they were unable to finance it.
 A telemovie was made in 1985.
 The telemovie was subsequently sold in multiple international territories, but also for television and direct-to-video.